Manitoba Youth Job Centres: Making summer employment connections in your community

 Apply Now!

-We’re looking for confident, energetic, post-secondary students looking for a challenge this summer working with youth in their local communities across Manitoba.
+We are looking for confident, energetic, post-secondary students looking for summer employment working with youth in their local communities across Manitoba.
+This position is full time for approximately 15 weeks from May to August 2024.

 Manitoba Youth Job Centres are located throughout rural and northern Manitoba.
-As a MYJC Youth Engagement Leader, you’ll work in your home community and help youth make summer employment connections.
+As a MYJC Youth Engagement Leader, you will work in the local community assisting youth with career development, job search assistance, hosting Odd Job Squad events, all while making summer employment connections.

-You’ll be helping local youth, working full-time for approximately 15 weeks, gaining valuable leadership experience on your resume, and you’ll have the opportunity to build supervisory, communication and event panning skills, which will all help you succeed in whatever career path you choose down the line.
+This valuable leadership experience will provide you the opportunity to build supervisory, communication and event planning skills, which will help you succeed in whatever career path you choose down the line.

-We want candidates who are looking for a challenge to use their motivation, energy and leadership skills to network and partner with local business and organizations in your community to help develop and operate the local Manitoba Youth Job Centre.
+We are looking for candidates who are looking for a challenge to use their motivation, energy and leadership skills to network and partner with local business and organizations in the community to operate the local Manitoba Youth Job Centre.

 Responsibilities include:

-• operating a local community employment referral program for students, youth and employers
+• operating a local community employment resource program for students, youth and employers.

-• making presentations on job search, career development and employability skills in local community classrooms and other venues
+• providing job search, career development and employability skills in local community classrooms and other venues.

-• providing information and access to other government and community programs
+• providing information and access of other government and community programs.

 Are you Eligible?